cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

    .. raw:: html

-      Colorize the vertices of a mesh or point set using the curfvature of the underlying surface.<br><br>This is the <i>algebraic point set surfaces</i> (APSS) variant which is based on the local fitting of algebraic spheres.
+      Colorize the vertices of a mesh or point set using the curvature of the underlying surface.<br><br>This is the <i>algebraic point set surfaces</i> (APSS) variant which is based on the local fitting of algebraic spheres.
 It requires points equipped with oriented normals. <br>For all the details about APSS see: <br> Guennebaud and Gross, 'Algebraic Point Set Surfaces', Siggraph 2007, and<br>Guennebaud et al., 'Dynamic Sampling and Rendering of APSS', Eurographics 2008</p>

    **Parameters:**